Integrate Audit trail module with Elasticsearch and Kibana

 During setup, you need to run the Elasticsearch server on the web server machine, on a dedicated machine, on premise, in the cloud, or in a cluster of machines.

-- Download and extract Elasticsearch from the Elasticsearch 7.5.1 download page.
+- Download and install Elasticsearch using the Elasticsearch 7.17 Installation Guide.

 - Open the